krmckone/Interview-Problems/README.md

     For example, if our input was [1, 2, 3, 4, 5], the expected output would be [120, 60, 40, 30, 24].
 If our input was [3, 2, 1], the expected output would be [2, 3, 6].
     Follow-up: what if you can't use division?

+___

+## Short Brain Teasers
+1. There's a 3-digit number.
+The sum of its digits is 10, the product of its digits is 20, and it is divisible by 7.
+What is the 3-digit number?